 Through this experience, I understood the need for a child.
 It is not in giving money but to show that I acknowledge you and are aware of your existence, that I love you.
 You were born to be loved even though you lived on the street.
 Nobody is born in unloved.
 I have felt something in my heart that gave me joy.
 I saw the light in his eyes.
 That was the first time I realized the feelings that came from something beyond myself.
 From that day onwards, I committed my life to serve the underprivileged children.

-In 2008, 3 years after the incidence, I established CFFM.
+In 2008, 3 years after the incidence, I established Caring For the Future Malaysia, CFFM.
 That incident totally changed my life from living only for myself to living for others.
 Even though it meant giving up the life of financial guarantee and social status in Japan, I experienced joy in the work of restoring underprivileged children.
-And furthermore, this joy brought me another unexpected blessing as I met my wife through this work and have been blessed to have my own daughter.
+Furthermore, this joy brought me another unexpected blessing as I met my wife through this work and have been blessed to have my own daughter.
 Nobody would want to follow a person with no social status and income but my wife did.
 She made the decision to follow me.

 In spite of CFFM starting with zero finance, it has been miraculous encounters that every part that was needed – land, money and human resource, families to stay on-site and so on have been graciously provided as people began to believe and support the work that we do."